jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 wacomcpl for your next login.
 The goal is to give each user a chance to use his/her own preference on a shared system.

-<span style="background:#00ffff">If you want all users on one system to
+<span style="border:2px solid #00ffff; background:#00ffff">If you want
-share some settings, you can copy those lines started with xsetwacom in ~/.xinitrc (or ~/.xsession) to /etc/X11/xinit/xinitrc (/etc/X11/xinit/Xsession).</span>
+all users on one system to share some settings, you can copy those lines started with xsetwacom in ~/.xinitrc (or ~/.xsession) to /etc/X11/xinit/xinitrc (/etc/X11/xinit/Xsession).</span>

-<span style="background:#00ffff">If your system doesn't execute .xinitrc
+<span style="border:2px solid #00ffff; background:#00ffff">If your
-(or .xsession) at login, each time after exiting from wacomcpl, you will need to copy those xsetwacom lines in .xinitrc (or .xsession) to a startup script (.bashrc, .cshrc, .profile, etc.) that your system launches.
+system doesn't execute .xinitrc (or .xsession) at login, each time after exiting from wacomcpl, you will need to copy those xsetwacom lines in .xinitrc (or .xsession) to a startup script (.bashrc, .cshrc, .profile, etc.) that your system launches.
 You can also modify wacomcpl-exec to automate this step.</span>

 <!-- -->

-<span style="background:#00ffff">However, it is reported that there are
+<span style="border:2px solid #00ffff; background:#00ffff">However, it
-older systems on which can not run wacomcpl due to some XFree86 interface error.
+is reported that there are older systems on which can not run wacomcpl due to some XFree86 interface error.
 The workaround is to add the configuration options to your X config file, refer to Configuring X11 page for details.</span>

 **Running wacomcpl**